lcache/wp-lcache/README.md

 Existing WP LCache users will need to alter the `value` column on the lcache_event table from `BLOB` to `LONGBLOB`.

 ## Changelog ##

+### 0.3.0 (September 21st, 2016) ###
+* Introduces the `wp lcache enable` WP-CLI command to create the `object-cache.php` symlink.
+* Updates LCache to [v0.3.2](https://github.com/lcache/lcache/releases/tag/v0.3.2), which is more noisy about failed L2 serialization.
+* Better admin notices: alerts when LCache database tables are missing, or if the plugin is active but `object-cache.php` is missing.

 ### 0.2.2 (September 14th, 2016) ###
 * Updates LCache to [v0.3.1](https://github.com/lcache/lcache/releases/tag/v0.3.1), which has L2 cache guard against returning failed unserializations.